General

 twenty-five men were detached to General James Potter's in

 Penn's valley.
-General Potter reported that the arrival of this force
+General Potter reported that the arrival of this

-of forty thousand pounds, but the people were returning to reap their
+entailed a loss of forty thousand pounds, but the people were

-harvests and further waste would thus be prevented.
-He expressed his
+returning to reap their harvests and further waste would thus be

-intention of directing the movements of the militia; this had been
+of the militia; this had been agreed upon by Generals Armstrong

-agreed upon by Generals Armstrong and McIntosh with the acquiescence of
+and McIntosh with the acquiescence of Colonel Brodhead, as General

-Colonel Brodhead, as General John Lacey, whom Council had designated
+John Lacey, whom Council had designated for that service, was not

-for that service, was not regarded as eligible.
-It appears, however,
+regarded as eligible.
+It appears, however, that the militia which

-that the militia which first arrived at Sunbury was commanded by
+first arrived at Sunbury was commanded by General John P. De Haas,

-General John P. De Haas, who had offered on the 13th of July to lend a
+who had offered on the 13th of July to lend a body of volunteers

-and in the organization of defensive measures he rendered valuable
+organization of defensive measures he rendered valuable

 assistance." page 123.